confluentinc/confluent-kafka-python/examples/fips/README.md

 # FIPS Compliance

-We are testing and making this client FIPS compliant using OpenSSL 3.0.
-Use OpenSSL 3.0 to use this client in FIPS compliant mode.
-Older versions of OpenSSL might work in similar way but we have not verified that.
+We tested FIPS compliance for the client using OpenSSL 3.0.
+To use the client in FIPS-compliant mode, use OpenSSL 3.0.
+Older versions of OpenSSL have not been verified (although they may work).

 ## Communication between client and Kafka cluster